thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 compliant implementation MUST support the key exchange with secp256r1 (NIST P-256) and SHOULD support key exchange with X25519.

-A plain PSK-based TLS/DTLS client or server MUST implement the following
+A plain PSK-based TLS/DTLS client or server, which only uses PSK as their long-term credential, MUST implement the following extensions:
-extensions:

 * Supported Versions,
 * Cookie,